gardener/pvc-autoscaler/docs/proposals/autoscaling-pvcs.md

 - `pvc_autoscaler_max_capacity_reached_total` - Total number of times the max capacity has been reached for a PVC (labeled by namespace, PVC name and owning PVCA name)
 - `pvc_autoscaler_skipped_total` - Total number of times a PVC has been skipped from reconciliation (labeled by namespace, PVC name, owning PVCA name, and reason)

-These metrics enable operators to track autoscaling behavior, identify capacity planning needs, and set up alerts for when PVCs reach maximum capacity.
+These metrics enable operators to track autoscaling behavior, evaluate configured thresholds, and set up alerts for when PVCs reach maximum capacity.

 More metrics can be added in the future.